Contents:

 extension, like text editors, do not recognize that it's gzip data.

-Programs that analyze only file contents, like Unix file
+Programs that analyze only file contents, like Unix file, see that it's

 a gzip data, but then they don't report that it's VRML file (since this would